-Salaries that are paid out twice a month for employees can be a bit more complicated.
-We usually term it semi-monthly or bi-monthly payroll and it is usually practised by American companies or in some industries like F&B.
+Salaries that are paid out twice a month, termed semi-monthly or bi-monthly payroll, for employees can be a bit more complicated.
+It is usually practised by American companies or in some industries like F&B.

-The steps are the same for monthly payroll with certain portions to take note of:
+The steps are the almost the same as processing monthly payroll, with certain parts in particular which a user will need to take note of:

 Next is the payroll 'menu', where we sort the nature of pay items into 3 different tabs:

-- Monthly Payment/Deduction - these show up each time a new payment is created
+Monthly Payment/Deduction - Show up each time a new payment is created

-- Ad Hoc Payment/Deduction - these are entered just for this payment and will be reset when a new payment is created
+Ad Hoc Payment/Deduction - Entered just for this payment and will be reset when a new payment is created

-- Hourly/Daily Attendance - this is to record exact hours or days worked for staff, including overtime
+Hourly/Daily Attendance - Record exact hours or days worked for staff, including overtime

 Once everything's been captured, hit "View Summary | Next" (blue button, top right).
 Fear not, you can always return to this page to make changes!

-Over at the final Step 3, you can choose to pay out by Cheque or Bank Transfer.
+Finally, you can choose to pay out by salaries by Cheque or Bank Transfer.
 Choosing "Cheque" just means that it won't be populated in the bank file to be exported for salary disbursement.

 For Singapore companies, please follow these steps:

-- If there is a reconciliation and if it is not the final payment for the month, uncheck "Reconciliation".
+If there is Reconciliation and if it is not the final payment for the month, uncheck "include reconciliation".

-- Remember that once the final payment is process (Eg. 2nd half of the month), you'll have to pay out the amount in the Reconciliation file.
+Remember that once the final payment is processed for the month (Eg. 2nd half of the month), you'll have to "include reconciliation" amounts into the final bank file for for your employees.

 Here are other related topics that'll help you along: